Saumya154/Image_Gallery/README.md

 4: I have downloaded Grapecity component with 30-days trial.

 I have followed all the steps of Image gallery application guide.
-I have never learny C# .Net before but still I have tried and gave my full efforts for this application.
+I have never learnt C# .Net before but still I have tried and gave my full efforts for this application.